VICTORIA PEAK (THE PEAK)

 Peak Tower, viewed from Lugard Road

 The tower opens from 7am to midnight and admission is free but there is a charge to enter the rooftop Sky Terrace 428. which is Hong Kong's highest viewing platform standing 428-metres above sea level.
 The tower has six levels and a roof terrace.
 The lowest level, podium 2 has souvenir shops.
-Podium 1 is the arrival level for the Peak Tram and has gift shops, Giordano fashion shop, Crocs shop, post office, foreign currency exchange, cafe and Madame Tussauds waxworks.
+Podium 1 is the arrival level for the Peak Tram and has Peak Market, souvenir shops, Tang Dynasty Costume fashion and accessories shop, post office, Travelex foreign currency exchange, cafe and Madame Tussauds waxworks.

 Marilyn Monroe at Madame Tussauds